cbornet/generator-jhipster-swagger-cli/README.md

 ### Client configuration

 You can configure the generated FeignClients directly from the application.yml.
-`RequestInterceptor` beans are generated from the swagger `securityDefinitions` and are only activated if relevant properties are set.
+`RequestInterceptor` beans are generated from the OpenAPI `securitySchemes` and are only activated if relevant properties are set.
-If the swagger spec doesn't contain the securityDefinitions, then you will need to configure the clients by yourself (see [spring-cloud doc](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) for details.)
+If the OpenAPI spec doesn't contain the `securitySchemes`, then you will need to configure the clients by yourself (see [spring-cloud doc](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) for details.)

 #### Configuring basic auth